smartsdk/smartsdk-recipes/recipes/security/readme.md

 * KeyRock is undergoing strong developments and new release will be announced soon, and the current FIWARE Lab IDM can be used for any project without need to deploy your own instance.
-* PDP is required only in complex scenarios, and the PDP available n FIWARE Lab can be used for any project without need to deploy your own instance.
+* PDP is required only in complex scenarios, and the PDP available in FIWARE Lab can be used for any project without need to deploy your own instance.